Namegata: Government

 Namegata has a mayor-council form of government with a directly elected mayor and a unicameral city council of 18 members.
 Namegata contributes one member to the Ibaraki Prefectural Assembly.
-In terms of national politics, the city is part of Ibaraki 2nd district of the lower house of the Diet of Japan.
+Regarding national politics, the city is part of Ibaraki 2nd district of the lower house of the Diet of Japan.

 Economy

 The economy of Namegata is primarily agriculture, with aquaculture on Lake Kasumigaura taking a predominant role.

 Education

-Namegata has 16 public elementary schools and four public middle schools operated by the city government, and two public high schools operated by the Ibaraki Prefectural Board of Education.
+Namegata has 16 public elementary schools, four public middle schools operated by the city government, and two public high schools operated by the Ibaraki Prefectural Board of Education.